austinjhunt/express-oauth-oidc-demo/README.md

 ![consent screen prompt](img/consentscreen.png)

 After the consent screen, Google then redirects the user back to the configured `redirect_uri` for the client which in the case of this app is the `/redirect_uri` route handled by the following code in [index.js](index.js).
-When redirected to `/redirect_uri` by Google, two important query parameters are included: `state` and `code`.
-The first thing that happens here is the verification of the state token by comparing it against the state token which was previously generated when starting the flow.
-If the token matches, we take the `code` query parameter (which is a one-time authorization code) and exchange it with Google's token endpoint for an access token and an ID token.
-We also update the user's session to indicate the authorization.
-Moreover, we use the newly obtained access token to hit the (About API endpoint](https://developers.google.com/drive/api/v3/reference/about) to pull some basic Google Account information about the user (namely first name and email address).

 ```